yyzadeh/night-mafia/README.md

 ![Logo](assets/io.png)

 Welcome to **Mafia Game Manager**, a Flutter-based Android application that helps you effortlessly organize and manage the popular party game *Mafia*.
-Whether you're a game master or a player, this app simplifies role assignment, game progression, and player management with an intuitive UI.
+Whether you're a game master or a player, this app simplifies role assignment, game progression, and player management with a beautiful UI.

 ---

 ## 🌐 Features

-- ✉️ Easy role assignment (Mafia, Doctor, Detective, Villagers, etc.)
+- 🧛‍♂️ Has two scenarios: Mafia and Godfather.
-- ⏳ Automatic night/day cycle handling
+- 📖 All roles are explained in it.
-- ✍️ Track votes and game events
+- 🌐 Has many and varied roles to choose from to play.
-- 🧑‍🎓 Customizable player list with names and avatars
+- 🧑‍🎓 Customizable player list with names
-- 📊 Game summary and history log
+- 🔫 Ability to expel game members and contains the final stage card
 - 🌟 Clean, responsive UI built with Flutter

 ---